-If you are not a graduate of a program listed in 1 or 2 above, you must submit an application to the Ohio Board in order to obtain approval to take the NCEES FE examination.
-In addition to 1 and 2 above, Ohio accepts the following degrees leading to registration as a professional engineer:
+If you are not a graduate of a program listed in 1 or 2 above, you must submit an online application to the Ohio Board in order to obtain approval to take the NCEES FE examination.
+The online system will be available In addition to 1 and 2 above, Ohio accepts the following degrees leading to registration as a professional engineer:

 3 Graduate of an engineering curriculum of four years or more accredited by the Canadian Engineering Accreditation Board (CEAB).